Kaldesyvon/blockchain/README.md

 run `valgrind --track-origins=yes --leak-check=full -s` to check all memory leaks

-# possible issues
+# known issues

-time is represented in unix time
+freshly connected node does not get transactions, only blockchain